zachvalenta/jvns.ca/content/post/2018-09-30-some-possible-career-goals.markdown

 * get your own office
 * work in a place where you feel accepted/included
 * work with people who share your values (this involves knowing what your values are! :) )
+* work with people who are very experienced / skilled
 * have good health insurance / benefits
 * make X amount of money